 As an avid traveler, Ariel has spent time exploring destinations both near and far.
-Ariel embraces the outdoors through her hiking, camping, rock climbing, and yoga.
+Ariel resides in Colorado and embraces the outdoors through hiking, camping, rock climbing, and yoga.
 However, when the weather encourages indoor activities, she enjoys curling up with a good book and a mug of hot cocoa.
 Ariel’s explores her creative side by sewing, crafting, and upcycling.

 Jill Warren, M.A., Academic Coach

 “Since our son began working with Jill, we have seen a large improvement in his study habits, academic performance, and confidence.
 She has done a great job at teaching him alternative ways to learn and guiding him to improve study habits and accountability.
 The comprehensive notes she sends us after each academic coaching session on what was covered during their coaching sessions has been extremely helpful both for us, as well as his teachers.” -Marie & Tim